ManueGE/Raccoon/README.md

 * `[Object]`
 * `Wrapper`

-we can also enqueue a request that return an empty promise: `Promise<Void>` this way:
+we can also send a request that return an empty promise: `Promise<Void>` this way:

 ````
-client.enqueue(request)
+client.request(request)
 ````